 Their colors change when they age.
 If they get stressed, they become paler, and their spots and markings are less vibrant.
 Of course, the male’s colors become brighter during the breeding season.

 The Jack Dempsey is a medium-to-large fish, which grows to a maximum of an adult size of 10″, but the range is 8-10″, (20-25 cm).
 They are smaller in the wild than they are in the home aquarium

 It starts with the breeding season.
 In the wild, it begins when the temperatures get warmer.

 If you are planning to breed them, it’s best to have several fish.
 Six is a good starter.
 You’re likely to get more couples.

 When the breeding starts, it can be a risky time for other fish in the tank.
 Watch the behavior of the Jack Dempsey Cichlids, especially the males.
 If they’re too aggressive, step in.

 The males’ colors brighten, and their behavior becomes territorial.
 This is the time when they begin to pair off.
 Make sure the pair isn’t bothering the fish in the aquarium.
 If they are, you need to separate the couple from the others.

-If you have a separate tank set up for breeding, put the couple in there.
+If you have a separate tank set up for breeding, put the breeding pair in there.
 If you don’t, place a divider in the tank.

-Jack Dempseys are monogamous, and they mate for life.
+Jack Dempsey fish are monogamous, and they mate for life.